Conditions we manage

 - Sudden onset of floaters or flashes

-We apologize that we may have a limited ability to accept referrals for eye problems that are outside these core areas.
+We apologize that we may have a limited ability to accept referrals for some minor eye complaints.

 Treatments performed in Clinic: